pfakanator/TensorWar/README.md

-**TensorWar** is a machine learning environment made with Unity and the ml-agents toolkit.
+**TensorWar** is a machine learning environment made with Unity and the ML-Agents toolkit.
 It pits tanks against one another, armed with a battle ready neural network you train, and a cannon.
 The tanks can be user controlled with either a keyboard or a controller.
 This is a WIP.
 It's the first thing I've ever tried to code myself and the first time